 The AF can use the procedure to activate, update or delete the 5G access stratum time distribution for one UE or a group of UEs.

 The AF may query the status of the 5G access stratum time distribution using Nnef_ASTI_Get service operation.
 The Nnef_ASTI_Create and Nnef_ASTI_Update request may contain the parameters as described in Table 4.15.9.4-1.
-The AF may subscribe to NG-RAN timing synchronization information updates via Nnef_ASTI_Subscribe service operation.
-The AF may receive 5G access stratum time distribution status update or NG-RAN timing synchronization information via Nnef_ASTI_UpdateNotify service operation.
+The AF may subscribe to 5G access stratum time distribution status via Nnef_ASTI_Subscribe service operation.
+The AF may receive 5G access stratum time distribution status updates via Nnef_ASTI_UpdateNotify service operation.